Yohnah/Docker/README.md

 # Docker

-Packer code to create a Vagrant Box as Docker Desktop alternative.
+Packer code to create a Vagrant Box as a Docker Desktop alternative.

 This box is built using Alpine Linux as image base from Yohnah/Alpine box at Vagrant Cloud, because the resulting package.box size is very tiny, including the docker engine installed in (192Mb aprox.)